-Two pages of every issue of the New York Teacher are devoted to the newer teacher.
+The last page of every issue of the New York Teacher are devoted to the newer teacher.
 Below are the regular features of that section.

 Learning classroom management, attaining certification, applying for classroom grants, encouraging parent involvement — read about these topics and more.